What are the key statistics about endometrial cancer?

 These estimates include both endometrial cancers and uterine sarcomas.
 About 2% of uterine body cancers are sarcomas, so the actual numbers for endometrial cancer cases and deaths are slightly lower than these estimates.

-Endometrial cancer is rare in women under the age of 40.
-Most cases are found in women aged 50 and over, with more than half of all endometrial cancer cases diagnosed in the 50 to 69 age group.
-The average chance of a woman being diagnosed with this cancer during her lifetime is about one in 38.
-There are over 500,000 women who are survivors of this cancer.
-This cancer is more common in white women, but black women are more likely to die from it.
+Endometrial cancer is rare in women under the age of 45.
+Most (about 3 out of 4) cases are found in women aged 55 and over The average chance of a woman being diagnosed with this cancer during her lifetime is about one in 37.
+There are over 600,000 women who are survivors of this cancer.
+This cancer is slightly more common in white women, but black women are more likely to die from it.